Urdu Translation Services

 Urdu is a relatively modern language which has borrowed heavily from languages such as Persian, Arabic and Turkish, as well as certain local South Asian languages.
 The oldest name for what is now known as Urdu is Hindustani, the ancestor of both modern Urdu and modern Hindi.

 According to the 2011 UK census, around 270,000 UK residents speak Urdu.
 With such a significant Urdu community, high quality Urdu translation and interpreting services have become ever more important to provide translations of medical, legal and government documents as well as to facilitate understanding in legal situations or at medical appointments, for example.
-Planet Veritas has a wealth of experience in providing excellent Urdu language services all around the world, so contact us today and we’ll be delighted to give you more information.
+Lingua Translations has a wealth of experience in providing excellent Urdu language services all around the world, so contact us today and we’ll be delighted to give you more information.

 - Written Urdu